 1. Kindness with customers:

 a.
-In Portland, I couldn’t locate my correct bus stop.
+When first moving to Portland, I couldn’t locate my correct bus stop.
 I called the Transit help line and a person answered!
 And he stayed on the line until I got to my destination!
 I also had an issue with the local gas company causing very minor damage to my countertop.
-They called, apologized, and immediately sent me a check for $500 for recompense (It might cost $100 to fix.).
+They called, apologized, and immediately sent me a check for $500 for recompense (It cost $100 to fix.).

 b.
 After not receiving my NYTimes for four Sundays, I made two angry calls.
 The first woman said I would need to speak with a supervisor on Monday; the second woman not only called my local delivery folks, she called back to tell me when the paper would be delivered, called again to make sure I got it, and then left me her cell number in case the problem occurred again.